2016mehrab/portfolio-project-management/README.md

-# Laravel Portfolio Project Management Application
+# Portfolio Projects – CRUD Application

 A Laravel 12 application for managing portfolio projects with full CRUD operations, built with Bootstrap 5 and PostgreSQL in a fully Dockerized environment.